 11 Foods To Buy On A Cheap Budget

 9. Canned Meat

 Do you love tuna or chicken salad sandwiches?
 We add mayo or Miracle Whip to the can of drained meat and mix it up.
-If you have bread and butter pickles it’s the best meal ever.
-We usually add some of our favorite chips too.
+If you have bread and butter pickles, it’s the best meal ever.
+We usually add some of our favorite chips, too.
 Mark loves those with a BBQ flavor!

 10. Frozen Vegetables

-It’s really awesome when I see the mid-week ads in the mailbox show frozen vegetables for $1.00 a bag.
+It’s awesome when I see the mid-week ads in the mailbox show frozen vegetables for $1.00 a bag.
 You can keep them in the freezer or dehydrate them if you have a dehydrator.

 11. Flour

 All of my recipes are no-fail.
-If you have fresh ingredients YOU CAN MAKE bread!
+If you have fresh ingredients, YOU CAN MAKE bread!
 In case you missed this post, How To Make My No-Fail Homemade Bread

+11 Foods To Buy On A Cheap Budget